vavato-be/acts_as_tree/README.md

 Moving forward we will do our best to support the latest versions of ActiveRecord and Ruby.

 ## Change Log
+* 2.3.0 - November 6, 2015
+	* Added touch option to acts\_as\_tree relation.
+See #40 -- mbenitezm
+	* Fix tests on rails 3.x with ruby 1.9.2.
+See #41 -- felixbuenemann
 * 2.2.0 - June 15, 2015
 	* Added TreeWalker.walk\_tree instance method.
 See #32, #37, #38 -- felixbuenemann, genewoo
 	* Fix tests on rails 3.x.
 See #36 -- marshall-lee